-In order to graduate with a minor in Human Biology, undergraduates must complete the minor program of study as described here, for a total of at least 25 units, with a minimum of six courses.
+In order to graduate with a minor in Human Biology, undergraduates must complete the minor program of study as described in the Stanford Bulletin, for a total of at least 25 units, with a minimum of six courses.

 1. Three of the following HumBio Core courses (at least one A-side and at least one B-side class) for a total of at least 15 units.

 Students completing a major that requires some of the HumBio Core or equivalent may submit a petition to substitute the Core requirement; contact HumBio Student Services for more information.